dwou/Input-Overlay-T7-themes/README.md

 # Input-Overlay-for-Tekken-7

-Tekken-themed overlays compatible with univrsal/input-overlay for OBS
+Tekken-themed input overlays compatible with univrsal/input-overlay for OBS.
+Default controls are WASD/arrows for directions/1234.
+It would probably be easy to add scripts for setting binds.

 ## qwerty4 preset